ottimis/ec2-github-runner/README.md

 # On-demand self-hosted AWS EC2 runner for GitHub Actions
+### ⭐️ Organization level oriented ⭐️

-## ⚠️ This project is an upgrade of the original [machulav/ec2-github-runner], that seems to be abandoned.
+## ⚠️ This project is a fork of the original [machulav/ec2-github-runner], that seems to be abandoned and _repository level oriented_.

 ## New features
 - [x] Support for AWS SDK 3